 The attorneys at GillespieShields practice family, employment, civil, criminal, probate, appellate, and immigration law.

-When parents choose to get divorced, things can get a bit messy in all areas of the split, but nothing is as important as the decisions they make regarding their children.
-Deciding who gets parenting time and how much time to give to who is often very contentious.
-If parents can’t come to an agreement, they may need to take the matter to court.
+When parents get divorced, things can get a bit messy in all areas of the split, but nothing is as important as their decisions regarding their children.
+Deciding who gets parenting time and how much time to give to whom is often very contentious.
+If parents can’t reach a formal agreement, they may end up in court where Arizona child custody laws and a judge will decide the matter.

 1. Be Civil & Respectful with your Ex